Vaughan Fire and Rescue Services: Fire Prevention Division

 The Fire Prevention division is sometimes called to scenes of fires which look like arson to the firefighters on scene.
-Upon arrival, the division looks into it, and if they decide it is suspicious, they are responsible for contacting the Ontario Fire Marshall and York Regional Police to further investigate.
+Upon arrival, the division looks into it, and if they decide it is suspicious, they contact the Ontario Fire Marshall and York Regional Police to further investigate.

 Mechanical Division

 The VFRS Mechanical Division is responsible for ensuring that all of VFRS's apparatus/equipment is in operationally ready state.
 They do this using the current Ministry of Transportation of Ontario Standards and National Fire Protection Association guidelines as benchmarks.
 Members of the Mechanical Division attend Emergency Vehicle Technician courses every year.
 The division provides both in-shop and mobile mechanical service for a number of Regional Emergency Service partners as well as a warranty repair depot for major fire service equipment suppliers and manufacturers.

 The Mechanical Division is known for implementing on board GREEN generators for all of VFRS's engines/rescues.
 This technology automatically kicks in when the apparatus is at idle for more than three minutes.
 The engine automatically shuts off and a smaller engine maintains essential systems, lighting and heat/air conditioning as required.
 This technology was introduced in 2015 and it saves about 75 per cent of the energy typically used to run an idling fire truck.
 It is useful because upon arriving at an incident, firefighters cannot afford to waste precious time turning off the engine and lights.